Ai Accountant

 • Poor communication about submission requirements

-Score yourself, 0 to 5 issues means you are efficient, 6 to 10 issues means stabilizing with room to improve, 11 to 15 issues means firefighting mode.
-The point is not to feel bad, it is to pinpoint focus.
+Score yourself: 0 to 5 issues means you are efficient.
+6 to 10 issues means stabilizing with room to improve.
+11 to 15 issues means firefighting mode.
+The point is not to feel bad.
+It is to pinpoint focus.

-Your Action Playbook, How to Reduce Vendor Payment Delays in Small Service Businesses
+Your Action Playbook: How to Reduce Vendor Payment Delays in Small Service Businesses

 Standardize invoice intake immediately